-Year-end is a great time to review and update your estate plan.
-As tax laws, personal circumstances, and financial goals change, it’s important to ensure your estate planning strategy remains aligned with your current situation.
-Here are several tips to consider...
+Both the start of a new year as well as year-end are a great times to review and update your estate plan.
+As tax laws, personal circumstances, and financial goals change, it’s important to ensure your estate planning strategy remains aligned with your current...

 Please find here an at-a-glance list of commonly used elder law-related figures for the year 2025, all gathered in one place so that you can bookmark for quick reference over the coming months.
 Medicaid Spousal Impoverishment Figures for 2025 Community Spouse Resource...